victorbrodsky/order-lab/README.md

 ## Installation instructions for deploying a Linux-based server using a local Linux client (tested on a local Ubuntu OS)

 >**Warning:** This software was initially developed and tested in a Windows-based environment to accommodate existing servers.
-It is now running on CentOS Linux.
+It is now running on Red Hat (CentOS) Linux.
 > To ease further development and testing, the [Packer](https://www.packer.io/)-based deployment [script](https://github.com/victorbrodsky/order-lab/blob/master/packer/deploy-order-digital-ocean.sh) for a [Digital Ocean](https://www.digitalocean.com/)
 > [virtual machine (VM)](https://en.wikipedia.org/wiki/Virtual_machine) is provided.
 Additional testing may be necessary to discover and address unresolved issues associated with
 > cross-platform compatibility (for example, with specific Linux distributions or Windows versions).
 The installation instructions assume the use of a Linux platform on your local machine (such as